nilsbebelaar/NK-Teams-ranking/Readme.md

 Checkout https://nk-teams.nilsb.nl for a preview.
 Data is pulled from atletiek.nu on page-load and shown in one single graph.

-The resulting webpage is desinged to be shown on a FullHD 1920x1080 screen.
+The resulting webpage is desinged to be shown on a 768 x 512 screen.

 ## Usage
 Add the ```year``` and ```category``` parameters to show different years or change between Men and Women.